This post is from contributing writer Mary Voogt of Just Take A Bite.

 We recently added beans back into everyone’s diet…which meant a lot of fun experimenting again.
 It coincided with my rookie experiments with the Instant Pot (like these sweet and sour meatballs).
 And also was conveniently right when Katie shared how to cook beans so quickly in the IP!

 We’re still on the healing journey.
 And tomatoes, garlic and onion are still out.
 But we can now eat chili!

 I made this nightshade free Instant Pot chili so that my whole family could finally enjoy chili night again.
 You get the flavors of chili without some of the common irritants.

 No More Waiting…Instant Pot Convenience

 Probably the best part about this chili is how quickly it comes together.
 Brown the meat on the stove (or right in the Instant Pot…even if it’s frozen!), then dump the rest of the ingredients in the pot.
 In about an hour you have a hearty chili with perfectly cooked beans.
 No soaking.
 No waiting.
 No prepping a day in advance.

 I used pinto beans since they are a bit easier on the tummy than traditional kidney or black beans.
 But you can use whatever kind your family likes.
 A white or northern bean would be great too as they are very gentle.
 Simply follow Katie’s Instant Pot bean guide to adjust cook time to match the beans.

-- Add the liver (use the coupon KS10 for 10% off!) and some salt to the meat.
+- Add the liver and some salt to the meat.
 Brown in a pan on the stove or in the instant pot on the sautee setting.

 - Rinse the beans.